yanivle/yanivle.github.io/_posts/2020-04-10-spatial-partitions.md

 ## Toy Example - Machine Learning a Corona Detector

-Before we start with serious benchmarks, let's use our spacial data structure to build a simple machine learned model to detect whether someone has corona.
+Before we start with serious benchmarks, let's use our spatial data structure to build a simple machine learned model to detect whether someone has corona.
 The features we'll use are the person's body temperature, the number of times the person coughs in a day, and a completely irrelevant feature of the person's favorite number.
 We'll generate some random data for these features like so:
 - If a person is healthy, we'll assume that their body temperature is normally distributed with a mean of 98.6°F and a standard deviation of 0.45°F. For a sick person we'll assume the same standard deviation but a mean of 1°F higher.
 - We'll assume that the number of times a healthy human coughs in a day is geometrically distributed with a parameter of 0.5.
 The parameter we'll use for a sick person will be 0.25.
 - Finally we'll let everyone's favorite number be an integer uniformly distributed between 1 and 100, regardless of whether a person is sick or not (we should really have given 17 a higher chance...).